 Who doesn’t like free money for college?
 Scholarships are a great way to make college slightly more affordable.
 There are a number of different types of scholarships out there.
 Below is a brief description of what you can expect to find.Institutional

 These make up the overwhelming majority of scholarship money awarded each year.
 Colleges want to attract good students so they will often offer merit-based money to those students.
 State schools do offer some scholarships, but private schools typically offer scholarships to more students and at higher dollar amounts (don’t forget they’re also more expensive!).
 It’s often based on meeting certain GPA and SAT/ACT criteria.
-A hypothetical example might be a student with 90 and an 1100 earning a $5,000 Provost scholarship (they come up lots of formal-sounding scholarship names).
+A hypothetical example might be a student with 90 and an 1100 earning a $5,000 Provost scholarship (they come up with lots of formal-sounding scholarship names).
 Someone with a 95 and a 1300 might be awarded a $15,000 Presidential scholarship.
 This is one of the reasons we recommend retaking either the SAT or ACT a second time; even if your initial score is enough to get you into the school of your choice, a higher score might vault you into a higher scholarship bracket.
+If you apply as a test-optional applicant, then your test scores are generally not required when determining merit-based scholarships, but check with the school to be sure.
 You don’t need to apply for institutional scholarships like these – they award them automatically.

 Many schools have additional scholarships that can be awarded to students entering certain fields or students with a specific background.
 These scholarships might require a separate application.
 You can usually find scholarships on the financial aid section of the college website.
 If not, then search for “scholarships” in the search box that’s usually in the top right corner of the homepage on most sites.